 Things to do in Grindelwald, Switzerland in summer

 I’m fortunate to have visited Grindelwald on a number of occasions and have enjoyed many of the activities mentioned below first hand.
 It’s a town that offers something for everyone no matter what time of year you visit.
+(Read this article for things to do in Grindelwald in winter.)

 Nestled at the head of the Lütschen Valley beneath the towering Wetterhorn, Eiger and Mettenberg, Grindelwald’s setting is picture perfect.